 Africa is a vast and diverse continent, but if you're looking to explore its many wonders, there are always some places that stand out.
-These four locations are where I'd go—and they're all very different!
+These four locations are where I'd go in 2023—and they're all very different!

 Maasai Mara, Kenya